Get Even: Background

 The album's songs were composed between 1986, when Brother Beyond's first single "I Should Have Lied"—the only single by the band not to make the UK Top 75—was issued, and 1988.
 The two Stock Aitken Waterman tracks, "The Harder I Try" and "He Ain't No Competition", were added to the album after EMI won the production team's services at a charity auction and became the band's only UK Top 10 hits.

 Like many British bands at the time (such as Patsy Kensit's Eighth Wonder during their earlier period), Brother Beyond enjoyed more success in continental Europe than at home, especially in Italy where their second single "How Many Times" (which only made it to Number 62 in the UK) was a big hit in 1987.
 In their native Great Britain it would take until the summer of the following year and the release of the Mike Stock, Matt Aitken and Pete Waterman produced track "The Harder I Try" for the band to score a hit.
 The song reached number 2 in the UK Singles Chart.
 "The Harder I Try" samples the drum intro from The Isley Brothers' "This Old Heart of Mine"; its successor "He Ain't No Competition" reached number 6 in November 1988.
 The 12" version of the song had already topped the Hi-NRG charts in October.

-Brother Beyond's final significant hits were two remixed versions of self-penned Get Even II album tracks "Be My Twin", which got to number 14 in January 1989, and "Can You Keep a Secret?", which got to number 22 in April (the first version of the song had been released as the band's fourth single, reaching number 56 in 1987).
-The latter would be the last significantly successful single for the group in the UK ("Drive On", the first single from their second and final studio album Trust would only reach number 39 and the title-track "Trust" number 53).
+Brother Beyond's final significant hits were two remixed versions of self-penned Get Even II album tracks "Be My Twin", which reached number 14 in January 1989, and "Can You Keep a Secret?", which reached number 22 in April (the first version of the song had been released as the band's fourth single, reaching number 56 in 1987).
+The latter would be the last significantly successful single for the group in the UK ("Drive On", the first single from their second and final studio album Trust, would only reach number 39, and the title track "Trust" number 53).

 Get Even also spawned a 57-minute live concert video, entitled Brother Beyond – The Get Even Tour – Live 1989, issued on the VHS format in 1991, the same year of release as the band's final single, "The Girl I Used to Know", which found little success in the UK (number 48), but was a minor hit in the United States.
 The group broke up shortly after its release.